Domestic violence in Pakistan

 Domestic violence in Pakistan is an endemic social and public health problem.
-According to a study carried out in 2009 by Human Rights Watch, it is estimated that between 10 and 20 percent of women in Pakistan have suffered some form of abuse.
-An estimated 5000 women are killed per year from domestic violence, with thousands of others maimed or disabled.
+According to a study carried out in 2009 by Human Rights Watch, 10-20% of women in Pakistan have suffered some form of abuse.
 Women have reported attacks ranging from physical to psychological and sexual abuse from intimate partners.
-In 1998, of the 1974 reported murders, the majority of victims were killed by family members.
-A survey carried out by the Thomson Reuters Foundation ranked Pakistan as the third most dangerous country in the world for women, after Afghanistan and the Democratic Republic of Congo.
-The majority of victims of violence have no legal recourse.
-Law enforcement authorities do not view domestic violence as a crime and usually refuse to register any cases brought to them.
+A survey carried out by the Thomson Reuters Foundation ranked Pakistan as the sixth most dangerous country for women while India ranked 1st as the most dangerous country for women.
 Given the very few women's shelters in the country, victims have limited ability to escape from violent situations.

+One of the main reasons why domestic violence is so prevalent in Pakistan is the deeply entrenched patriarchal norms that exist in the country.
+These norms place men in positions of power and authority over women and children, and they can make it difficult for women to assert their rights and seek help.
+In addition, the legal framework around domestic violence in Pakistan is weak, and the government has been criticized for not doing enough to protect women and children from abuse.